izzul31/Python-Labs/Readme.md

-This Page introduces how to use Numpy for Mathematics for Machine Learning subject
+# Numpy for Mathematics for Machine Learning subject ✨
-# Vectors_Arrays_Matrices ✨
 <img src = "https://github.com/rojaAchary/vectors_arrays_matrices/blob/main/Poster.png" width="1000">

 Programming is a great way to get insights about math concepts.
 You’ll see here tips and tricks to learn math, more specifically linear algebra, from a coding perspective.
 You’ll see the relationship between Numpy functions and linear algebra abstract concepts.